whiteboxideas/vsce-sandbox/README.md

 ## Features

-- **Two commands:**
+- **Three commands:**
-  - `Demo: Open Panel` - Opens a React-powered webview panel as an editor tab
+  - `Demo: Open Panel` - Opens a React-powered webview panel (tab or bottom panel based on settings)
   - `Demo: Send Message` - Sends a timestamped message to the webview panel
+  - `Demo: Toggle Panel Location` - Switches the panel between tab and bottom panel
+- **Flexible panel location:**
+  - Display the panel as an editor tab or in the bottom panel area
+  - Toggle location via command or button in the webview
+  - Location preference is saved in VS Code settings
 - **Two-way communication:**
   - Extension → Webview: Send messages that display in the React UI
-  - Webview → Extension: Button click triggers VS Code notifications
+  - Webview → Extension: Button clicks trigger VS Code notifications and actions

 ## Prerequisites